alisezer/line-check/README.md

 For setting up the crontab, you can check out to crontab file and add it to your local system by adjusting the paths.
 However, once again, leaving that to the docker container might be the better option.

 ### Tweaking the Application Configurations
-All of the configuration changes that you can do to the application can be set by via env vars.
+All of the configuration changes that you can do to the application can be set via env vars.
 To see the list of configurable vars, please see the `.env.template`

 The first group is related to configuring the DB: if you wanted to point to a real one you would need to change those..